deltaforce5/NFCTagsLostItems/README.md

 If you need to update the image, the description or the tag-key of a tag, use the statements from the <code>update_tag_data.sql</code> file.

 ### Locking the tags
-This is a task you may have to complete after or while programming the tags, because if you don't lock the tags, they will can be erased and rewitten by anyone.
+This is a task you may have to complete after or while programming the tags, because if you don't lock the tags, anyone can erase and reuse them.
 This process is not the same for every NFC Tag and the protection they may offer is different, they can be password protected or just become read-only.
 If it the latter, please test your website carefully before locking the tag!!!

 I used some Mifare Classic that cannot be locked but can be password protected using the Mifare Classic Tool.
-The drawback was that I had to dump each tag, change the last twelve bytes of each sector (Sector 0 excluded as was not replaceable) with an hexadecimal key of my choice and the access bytes of each sector (again sector 0 excluded) to 787780 instead of 7F0788, which was the default, and then write the modified dump back into the tag memory.
+The drawback was that I had to dump each tag, change the last twelve bytes of each sector with an hexadecimal key of my choice and the access bytes of each sector (sector 0 excluded) to 787780 instead of 7F0788, which was the default, and then write the modified dump back into the tag memory.
 This makes the tag freely readable but it is password protected against write.

+### Programming the tags
+To make the programming a bit faster on a batch of tags, I wrote a script that handles the writing of http/https NDEF Mifare Classic tags dumps with the desired values.
+To use it, first populate the database, then perform an export of the tItems table to a CSV file.
+The TagID must be in the first column and the TagKey in the second column.

+The script performs the customization of pre-defined templates, that are placed in the template/ folder.
+It generates two files for each tag:
+- a .mfd file: mifare classic dump
+- a .mct file: mifare classic tool (Android)

+use the script to generate one dump at time with the -i option or use the -f option to pass a list of tags to process.
+Run <code>./automfc.sh -h</code> to see all the available options.